Wine Sommelier Levels and What They Mean

 Think Like A Master

-Time to Prepare: Three + years from the completion of Level 3 certification.
+Time to Prepare: 3+ years after Level 3

-Working to become a Master Sommelier is glamorous and so completely nerve-racking.
-The exam itself, plus the time and personal commitment make this no easy task.
+The Master Sommelier path demands intense discipline, emotional endurance, and years of sustained study.
+The exam itself, plus the time and personal commitment, make this no easy task.
 Here’s what it takes:

 1. Oral Theory Exam: A 50-minute verbal exam about the responsibilities of a sommelier.